colbenkharrl/mattkharrl/content/blog/cycling-before-racing.md

 - "you are strong" (who doesn't love validation)
 - "find your next local USAC race, sign up in CAT 5, and just do it" (pretty simple instructions to follow)
-- "it will be hard, you will fail, that's okay" (expect to be humbled)
+- "it will be hard, you will fail, and that's okay" (prepare to be humbled, set low expectations)

 These few brief comments were significant.
 That night, I signed up for my first USAC race - a CAT 5 criterium - with only three days until the event.